pombredanne/https-github.com-z88dk-z88dk.wiki-/Benchmarks.md

 ## Z88DK/SCCZ80_CLASSIC

-(nightly build 20 April 2020)
-z88dk's native C compiler sccz80 using the classic C library in z88dk. sccz80 is a derivative of small C with most small C limitations eliminated.
+(Nightly build 20 April 2020) z88dk's native C compiler sccz80 using the classic C library in z88dk. sccz80 is a derivative of small C with most small C limitations eliminated.
 Its primary feature is a comprehensive (classic) C library written in assembly language.

 ## Z88DK/SDCC_CLASSIC

-(nightly build 20 April 2020)
-sdcc 4.0.0 #11566 is used to translate C code with z88dk supplying its (classic) C library and startup code for targets.
+(Nightly build 20 April 2020) sdcc 4.0.0 #11566 is used to translate C code with z88dk supplying its (classic) C library and startup code for targets.

 ## Z88DK/SCCZ80_NEW

-(nightly build 20 April 2020)
-z88dk's native C compiler sccz80 using the new C library in z88dk. sccz80 is a derivative of small C with most small C limitations eliminated.
+(Nightly build 20 April 2020) z88dk's native C compiler sccz80 using the new C library in z88dk. sccz80 is a derivative of small C with most small C limitations eliminated.
 Its primary feature is a comprehensive (new) C library written in assembly language.

 ## Z88DK/SDCC_NEW

-(nightly build 20 April 2020)
-sdcc 4.0.0 #11566 is used to translate C code with z88dk supplying its (new) C library and startup code for targets.
+(Nightly build 20 April 2020) sdcc 4.0.0 #11566 is used to translate C code with z88dk supplying its (new) C library and startup code for targets.

 # Binary-Trees